rcvaram/All_language_codes/README.md

 Here, You can start your first PR from here for 2019 hacktoberfest Make your first PR! ~ A beginner friendly repository made specifically for open source beginners.

-What is Hacktoberfest?
+**What is Hacktoberfest?**
 Hacktoberfest is a program by Digital Ocean, DEV and Github, where you can easily win a T-Shirt just by making 4 pull requests in the month of October to any open source projects on Github.

-Steps to follow scroll
+**Steps to follow**
 1. Register for Hacktoberfest
 https://hacktoberfest.digitalocean.com/
-2. Fork it fork_and_knife
+2. Fork it :fork_and_knife:
-You can get your own fork/copy of Hacktoberfest by using the Fork button or clicking this.
+You can get your own fork/copy of Hacktoberfest by using the Fork button.

-Fork Button

-3. Add a Program in any Language you like rabbit2
+3. Add a Program in any Language you like :rabbit2:
-Once you have forked the repo, add your progam in the language folder in main branch, if there is no language folder, make one, then add into it.
-You can take a look to the Programming Language List in Wikipedia to create a new one for Hacktoberfest!
+Once you have forked the repo, add your program in the language folder in main branch.
+If there is no language folder, make one, then add into it.
+You can take a look at the Programming Language List in Wikipedia to create a new one for Hacktoberfest!

-4. Ready, Steady, Go... turtle rabbit2
+4. Ready, Steady, Go... :turtle: :rabbit2:
 Once you have completed these steps, you are ready to start contributing by checking our Help Wanted issues and creating pull requests.

-5. Give this Project a Star star
+5. Give this Project a Star :star:
-If you liked working on this repo, please share this repo as much as you can and star this repo to help as many people in opensource as you can.
+If you liked working on this repo, please share this repo as much as you can and star this repo to help as many people in open source as you can.

-Steps to Make Changes and contribute using GIT!
+**Steps to Make Changes and contribute using GIT!**

 To make your own local copy of the repository you would like to contribute to, let’s first open up a terminal window.